-The Parker Variant* is a new razor that takes its inspiration from an established product, the Merkur Progress.* The Variant addresses most of the short-comings of the Progress, including a handle that can be slippery in inexperienced hands.
+The Parker Variant is a relatively new razor that takes its inspiration from an established product, the Merkur Progress.
+The Variant addresses most of the short-comings of the Progress, including a handle that can be slippery in inexperienced hands.
 HERE is Sharpologist’s full review of the Variant.

 Also relatively new to the market is the Rockwell 6S.
 It is not an “adjustable” in the normal, continuously-adjustable sense, but rather it offers different base plates.
 Each plate has a different amount of blade exposure set.

 A Caution To Beginners: Double Edge Blades Are Not All Alike!